stephenslab/mixsqp-paper/README.md

    Pkg.add("Mosek")
    ```

 The `Pkg.build` step is important for installing the `PyPlot`
 package.

 Precompiling the PyPlot package may take some time since it may
 download and install additional Python packages.

-7. *Add next step here.*

 ## What's included